Alex Grammas

-Alexander Peter Grammas (April 3, 1926 – September 13, 2019) was an American professional baseball infielder, manager and coach.
+Alexander Peter Grammas (Greek: Αλέξανδρος Πέτρος Γράμμας; April 3, 1926 – September 13, 2019) was an Greek-American professional baseball infielder, manager and coach.
 A native of Birmingham, Alabama, Grammas played in Major League Baseball (MLB) for the St. Louis Cardinals, Cincinnati Redlegs and Chicago Cubs.
 He threw and batted right-handed, and was listed as 6 ft tall and 175 lb.
-Grammas's family origins are from Agios Dimitrios, Greece.
+Grammas's Athenian family origins are from Agios Dimitrios, Athens, Greece.

 Playing career

 Grammas attended Mississippi State University and signed with the Chicago White Sox in 1949.
 During his third season in the ChiSox' farm system, he was acquired by Cincinnati in 1951 and continued his minor league apprenticeship in the Reds' organization.
 Loaned to the New York Yankees' Kansas City Blues affiliate in 1953 (Cincinnati at the time lacked a Triple-A farm team), Grammas collected a career-high 179 hits and batted .307.
 He was named the American Association's All-Star shortstop.

 With Roy McMillan blocking his path in Cincinnati, the Redlegs traded Grammas in December 1953 to the St. Louis Cardinals; the trade marked an unusual "ping-pong" trend in Grammas' playing career, as he would bounce between Cincinnati (prior to 1954; 1956–58) and St. Louis (1954–56; 1959–62) during the 1950s.
 The Cardinals finally broke the pattern in June 1962 by trading Grammas to the Cubs, where he finished his career (1962–63).